skbn/SpeechDCS/README.md

 To change waypoints, just say "Waypoint X", where X is a number between 1 and 9

 To change the coordinates within that waypoint, we should say, "Nadir X", where X can be "North", "South", "East", "West".
 "N, S, E, W or O".
-Read the first letter to get the cardinal.
+Read the first letter to get the cardinal."Norte Sur Este Oeste.
+Nord Sud Est Ouest".
+Which allows the use of other languages more easily.

 Having said that, we waited 1 second, approximately, to enter dictation mode, and say the 5 digits for the waypoint, without points or commas.
 Only 5 digits.
 If everything went well, we will hear a sound from windows, and if it has gone badly, another different sound.